SLAM-Lab/SANA-FE/README.md

 # To Build

 This project uses CMake as its build system and dependency manager.
+To setup compilation, first create a temporary build directory:
+`mkdir build && cd build`

-To setup compilation, run the following command in the project directory:
+Run the following command in this build directory:
-`cmake .`
+`cmake ..`

 Then compile SANA-FE by using the command:
-`make`

-Optionally, enable multithreaded builds using the optional flag `-j <nthreads>`
+`make -j 12`

+The option `-j` indicates the number of parallel threads to use.
+This should be less than the threads supported by your system.

 ## Dependencies